parogers/pixijs-easygrid/README.md

 # pixijs-easygrid

 A "good enough" grid sprite for PixiJS.
+This library supports basic grid rendering and also dual-grid.

+## Demos

+Have a look at these [online demos](https://parogers.github.io/pixijs-easygrid-examples/index.html), and take a peek at the [source code](https://github.com/parogers/pixijs-easygrid/tree/main/examples).

 ## Dual-grid rendering